AwsSG/empowered/DEPLOYMENT.md

 - Run the application:
   - `python3 app.py`

+**The app was initially deployed to Heroku then moved to Render since Heroku has removed its free tier services from November 29 2022**

-### To deploy the project to Heroku so it can be run as a remote web application:
+## To deploy the project to Heroku:
 - Clone the repository:
   1. Open a folder on your computer with the terminal.
   1. Run the following command